On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

-In this section we further investigate topology of the space $M(c\A)$.
-The results in this section are not new.
-Most of these results are already proved for hyperplane arrangements.
-We state them in the general context of oriented matroids.
+In this section we further investigate the interaction between the combinatorics of the oriented matroid and the topology of the space $M(c\A)$.
+The results in this section are not necessarily new.
+Most of them are already known in the context of hyperplane arrangements.
+We state them in the general context of oriented matroids; also note that the proofs adapt in this situation.